westwardharbor0/pythonic/README.md

 Simple and easy to use collecting of `Python` functionality that is not easily available in `Go`.

+# Install

+Simply run `go get github.com/westwardharbor0/pythonic` in your project root.

+For using start typing `pythonic.`.

 # Functions

 - `IN(slice, value) bool` - Returns if element is present in slice.